profSeeger/QGIS-Tableau-Workshops/docs/qgis/agenda.md

   -  GeoPackage
   -  CSV - with and without coordinates
   -  ESRI Geo Database
+- Connect to Data Directory by adding a Favorite
 - Start a new project and adding the "world" Easter Egg as a background
   - vacationStates.shp and files inside National-Regional/
 - Changing the Project CRS